-This informality meant one feature of support ND listed in their process map - Physical Support - could not be evaluated.
-Client data could not describe the provision of resources to clients and ISR's evaluation specifically avoided collecting client-level details in the course of observations in order to protect the privacy of underage clients.
-Additionally, the second feature of support at ND's PDI - Peer Support - could not be evaluated either.
+This informality meant one feature of support ND listed in their process map - Physical Support - could not be evaluated by ISR.
+Client data also could not document the provision of resources to clients, and ISR's evaluation was unable to collect client-level details in the course of observations to protect the privacy of underage clients.
+The second feature of support at ND's PDI - Peer Support - could not be evaluated by ISR either.
 Peer support has never been fully-implemented by ND's program.
+ND has emphasized their contract with Bernalillo County supports a developmental approach to youth peer support.
+Additionally, ND described hiring a youth peer advocate in 2019 for four months.
+ND explained the youth was not a good fit for the structure of the PDI at the time, but highlighted the experience was educational and that they continue to work on developing the peer youth element at the PDI.
 In the conclusion of this report we discuss the implications of a Peer Drop-In Center (PDI) that lacks peer support workers.
+Subsequent to the finalization of this report, ND hired a Certified Peer Support Worker in January 2022, and intends to hire a Youth Peer Support Worker once the position is Medicaid billable.

-Finally, it was possible to observe aspects of ND's third category of support - emotional and educational support - by observing programming/services at the center and collecting limited qualitative data on the delivery of programming/services.
+Ultimately, it was possible to observe aspects of ND's third category of support- emotional and educational support - by observing programming/services at the center and collecting limited qualitative data on the delivery of programming/services.